flatironinstitute/neurosift/README.md

 pip install -e .
 ```

-Next, create a folder for your data and generate some test files:
+Next, create a folder for your data and include some test files:

 ```bash
 mkdir -p ~/rtcshare_data/test